turbot/steampipe-action-setup/README.md

 ```

 Run local controls and post failure on slack with a [custom control output template](https://steampipe.io/docs/develop/writing-control-output-templates).
 The template must be installed before.
-It's available in the [templates](./templates).
+It's available in the [templates directory](./templates).

 ```yaml
 steps: